 Wear only properly selected and fitted, as part of an integrated approach, padded socks with shoes with non-slip outsoles and any inserts or orthotics prescribed or recommended by a doctor or foot health professional.

-In the short term, blisters can cause pain and be a nuisance, but if not addressed, they can do more damage.
-Infection is a danger if the blister breaks or if you deliberately break the skin (generally, it is not a good idea to puncture the blister by breaking the skin, although there are some exceptions).
+Infection is a danger if the blister breaks or if you deliberately break the skin (generally, it is not a good idea to puncture it by breaking the skin, although there are some exceptions).
 If the skin does break, use antibiotic ointment to help prevent infection.

-One time to consider puncturing a blister is if the blister is preventing you from walking to safety when you are under threat - for example, if you are backpacking in an area that requires you to move from your current position to a safer location (during a storm, for example) and the blister is hampering your ability to walk.
+Consider puncturing if the blister is preventing you from walking to safety when you are under threat - for example, if you are backpacking in an area that requires you to move from your current position to a safer location (during a storm, for example) and your ability to walk is hampered.

-Open a blister as soon as possible after it occurs, and definitely within 24 hours:
+If you decide to puncture, do it as soon as possible after the blister occurs, and definitely within 24 hours: